Wrinkling and Haefliger structures: Wrinkling into etale space

-Recall that holonomic approximation constructs a family of diffeotopies $h_{y,t}:\Op(I^{n-1} \times \{y\}) \to \Op(I^{n-1} \times \{y\})$, that wiggle the domain of $F_y$.
-In our case we impose that this takes place in the direction of the last variable $x_n$.
-We point out that the amount of wiggling depends on the size of derivatives of $F_y$.
-Thanks to compactness, we have uniform bounds for the derivatives and we can arrange for wiggling to be induced by a single diffeotopy.
+Recall that holonomic approximation constructs a family of diffeotopies $h_{y,t}:U_y \to U_y$, that wiggle (the core in) the domain of $F_y$.
+In our case we impose that this wiggling takes place in the direction of the last variable $x_n$.
+We point out that the amount of wiggling depends on the size of the derivatives of $F_y$.
+Because of compactness, we have uniform bounds for the derivatives and we can hence find a uniform amount of wiggling with which we are able to make all of the $F_y$ holonomic.
+In particular we can arrange for the necessary wiggling of all cores $I^{n-1} \times \{y\}$, where $y$ is away from $\partial I$, to be achieved by a single diffeotopy.
+We can assume the diffeotopy to be the identity close to $\partial I^n$, since $F$ is already holonomic there.

-That is: For any sufficiently small $\eta > 0$ there exists a diffeotopy
+That is, holonomic approximation tells us that: For any $\eta > 0$ there exists a diffeotopy